 Recent data shows that one-third of online shoppers hesitate to buy due to concerns about credit card data security.
 Additionally, 60% of consumers report security concerns when shopping online.
 Retailers can either fret about these facts, or instead, find the silver lining. eCommerce revenue will continue its steady rise; the onus is on retailers to provide a secure shopping experience and settle jittery consumer fears that kill conversions.

-Web Security in the Holidays
+Web Security during the Holidays

 The holidays are peak season for hackers to target retail.
-Increased traffic levels help disguise hackers from detection and retailers are preoccupied with preparing Black Friday sales or putting final touches on holiday email campaigns.
+Increased traffic levels help disguise hackers from detection and retailers are preoccupied with preparing Black Friday sales or putting the final touches on holiday email campaigns.
 To help make sure you deliver a safe and secure online shopping experience this holiday season, it is imperative to prioritize security measures.

 Five Web Security ‘Must-Haves’ for Retailers

 1. PCI DSS Compliance: PCI DSS (Payment Card Industry Data Security Standards) are requirements for companies that process, store or transmit credit card information to do so safely and securely.
 Make sure you are PCI compliant, and add a visible badge to your eCommerce application.
 This will signal to consumers that payment information is properly encrypted and safeguarded.

 2. HTTPS / Secure Browsing: Ever noticed a small, green “Secure” tab in a browser’s URL bar?
 That is a digital certificate, provided by a 3rd-party Certificate Authority to certify that the site encrypts HTTP traffic, keeping the contents of requests and responses secure for visitors.
 Digital certificates are another easy signal to ever-wary shoppers that they are on a secure site that can be trusted.
 (Learn more about digital certificates)